Montefalco DOC: DOC Regulations

-According to regulations, Montefalco bianco must contain a minimum of 50% Grechetto, between 20% to 35% Trebbiano Toscano, and the winemaker's choice of other white grapes for the remainder (up to 30%).
+According to regulations, Montefalco bianco must contain a minimum of 50% Grechetto, between 20% and 35% Trebbiano Toscano, and the winemaker's choice of other white grapes for the remainder (up to 30%).

-Montefalco rosso (by far more prevalent than bianco) must contain between 60% to 70% Sangiovese, along with a requirement of 10% to 15% Sagrantino, and the winemaker's choice of other red grapes for the remainder (up to 30%).
+Montefalco rosso (by far more prevalent than bianco) must contain between 60% and 70% Sangiovese, along with a requirement of 10% to 15% Sagrantino, and the winemaker's choice of other red grapes for the remainder (up to 30%).
 This allowance of other red grapes allows many Umbrian winemakers the ability to beef up their Montefalco rosso with interesting international varieties such as Cabernet Sauvignon and Merlot.
 Montefalco rosso must be aged a minimum of 18 months.
 Many wineries in Montefalco that make profound Sagrantino di Montefalco also make Montefalco rosso.
-The allowance of between 10% to 15% Sagrantino creates a Sangiovese-based wine with more tannins and body than many other reds of Italy.
+The allowance of between 10% and 15% Sagrantino creates a Sangiovese-based wine with more tannins and body than many other reds of Italy.
 The result is a Sangiovese with some character and complexity.

 Montefalco rosso riserva is often a rare wine, because most winemakers in Montefalco will devote their extended barrel aging to the Sagrantino di Montefalco DOCG.
 Nevertheless, the quality of Montefalco rosso riserva can be very high, and deserving of attention.
 The riserva must be aged for at least 30 months, with at least 12 months in wood.